-Tooth decay is a leading dental health concern for both children and adults.
+Tooth decay is a general dental problem and a leading dental health concern for both children and adults.
 Commonly a symptom of poor oral hygiene, tooth decay can be prevented.
-A good at home oral hygiene routine and biannual dental health exams can help to keep teeth cavity free.
+A good at-home oral hygiene routine and biannual dental health exams can help to keep teeth cavity-free.

 Dental fillings are a routine procedure that can typically be completed in just one visit to Apex Dental.
 A local anesthetic may be used to numb the area for the patient’s optimal comfort.
 Patients are able to return to their routine activities shortly after their dental filling treatment.